Policies and Practices

 All Other Employees are those who do not perform the above-mentioned services.
 All union members should refer to their collective bargaining agreements.

-For Designated On-Site Employees:
+For Essential On-Site Employees:

 Delayed Opening Employees should report unless otherwise directed by manager.
 Open with Weather Flex Employees should report unless otherwise directed by manager.
 Closed Employees should report unless otherwise directed by manager.
 For All Other Employees: